via-work/lever-php/README.md

      ->fetch();
  ```

-Be aware that when using the same field name, the new value will be appended and not .
+Be aware that when using the same field name, the new value will be appended and not overwritten.

 #### Pagination